How To Decrease the Cost of Electricity in Texas

 Customers that opt into this program will periodically have their A/C compressor remotely shut off during peak demand periods, 3 p.m. through 7 p.m.
 They can opt out of three energy savings days per summer.

 Customers that already have a smart thermostat listed on CPS Energy’s preapproved list can qualify for compensation if they join CPS Energy’s energy savings program.
 They will receive $85 when they enter the program and $30 for each year they participate.

 CPS Rebates for Insulation, Windows and More

 CPS Energy also offers rebates for energy-saving equipment.
-These rebates cover central air conditioners, heat pumps, windows, pool pumps, and attic insulation.
-If a customer is considering updating or adding any of these items, it may be in their best interest to see if they can qualify and determine what they need to do to get the rebate before moving forward.
+If a customer is considering updating or adding any of these rebated items, it may be in their best interest to see if they can qualify and determine what they need to do to get the rebate before moving forward.

 The Best Way To Save on Electricity: Photovoltaics

 San Antonians that make an extra effort to turn off lights and phantom electronics or purchase energy-efficient devices can make a difference in their energy usage.
 However, energy-conscious savings can increase when paired with solar.